ldtteam/MinecoloniesWiki/source/tutorials/datapacks.md

  {% comment %}
  <TODO: The required:false properties act very unpredictably with tags.
 Need to get a better grasp on this before I can publish it.>
  In 1.16, Forge also supports Optional tags.
-If a Data Pack lists a block or item that isn't available, such as if it's from a mod that is not loaded, or if the block or item has been disabled.
+If a data pack lists a block or item that isn't available, such as if it's from a mod that is not loaded, or if the block or item has been disabled.
 Optional tags are separate JSON objects, containing an id:string and a "required":false value.

  <pre><code>{"id": "waystones:sandy_waystone", "required": false}</code></pre>
  {% endcomment %}